dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

-# Week 6 — Deploying Containers
+# Week 6 — Deploying Containers and DNS
-This week the team will be talking about ECS.
+This week the team will be talking about ECS, DNS

 # Security in ECS/EKS/FARGATE